RobinHoutevelts/ftl/README.md

 ### Docker

 FTL uses Docker to create a MariaDB database and Redis per project.
-You can download Docker for Mac at https://hub.docker.com/editions/community/docker-ce-desktop-mac which will install `docker` and `docker-compose`.
+You can download Docker for Mac at https://hub.docker.com/editions/community/docker-ce-desktop-mac which will install `docker`.

 ### Caddy